Nondv/nondv.github.io/_posts/2024-05-09-code-review-guide.md

 Some general advice:

 -   Identify things that are often overlooked and lead to bugs.
-For example, the company I'm working for is using Kafka for interservice communication.
-However, not many people in general have experience with async processing so the mistake I see the most often is not making sure your code is idempotent which makes things happen multiple times.
+For example, the company I'm working for uses Kafka for interservice communication.
+However, not many people in general have experience with async processing so the mistake I see quite often is not making sure your code is idempotent which makes things happen multiple times and break.
 Things like that should be checked every time and are good candidates for the checklist/questionnaire.
 -   Try to write the questionnaire in a way that every question *has* to have at least one checkbox ticked.
 Consider this:

     ```